 Paying $550 for a card with premium travel perks can still be a tough sell.
 But maybe you'll want those benefits later on down the line.
 While Chase won't let you earn the sign-up bonus on the Reserve card if you've earned the welcome bonus from the Chase Sapphire Preferred card within the last 48 months, that doesn't mean you can't maximize both cards.

-You can start by opening the Chase Sapphire Preferred® Card.
+You can start by opening the *chase sapphire preferred*.
 When year two rolls around, you could upgrade to the Chase Sapphire Reserve, keeping those additional points – while getting all the extra perks that come with the Reserve with the ability to redeem your points for some extra value.

 Let's say you open the Chase Sapphire Preferred Card this year, paying its $95 annual fee and spending $4,000 within three months to earn that 60,000-point bonus.
-By upgrading your card to the Reserve down the line, those 60,000 points you earned would then be worth $900, as each point value on the Reserve card is worth slightly more at 1.5 cents apiece.
+By upgrading your card to the Reserve down the line, those 60,000 points you earned would then be worth at least $900, as each point value on the Reserve card is worth slightly more at 1.5 cents apiece when booking flights, hotels, and other expenses through the Chase travel portal.

 So as long as you are okay holding the Preferred for a year, you'll end up with a more valuable stash of points in year two.